Ideal Customer Avatar: Understanding Your Brand Story Hero

 It's on you to tell that story in a way that connects with their lives.

 What is an Ideal Customer Avatar?

 The Ideal Customer Avatar (ICA) is a character profile created by marketers to uncover the benefits they’ll use to sell a product or service.

 Marketing is character driven.
 Why?
 Because life is character driven.
 Your life is a tapestry of stories woven through space and time.
 So is mine.
-Copywriters don’t sell products — or even solutions.
+Which means, top-quality copywriters don’t sell products — or even solutions.

 Your ICA is the character you take on your customer’s journey.
 You’ll learn more about them as you teach them more about you — and the valuable solutions you offer for problems they have.
-Put your ideal customer avatar on a quest toward self improvement.
-As author and narrator, your job is to provide knowledge and tools to help them grow along the way.
+Put your ICA on a quest toward self improvement.
+As guide and narrator, your job is to provide knowledge and tools to help them grow along the way.

 Insightful blog articles

 Data and evidence

 Your website’s words hold up a mirror showing visitors a reflection of truth.
 Your value proposition shows them what that mirror would look like with a few tweaks here and there.
 How can you demonstrate the tweaks if you haven’t outlined the initial reflection?

 You’re basically the god of your website’s world, looking down from Mount Whatever and steering the course of all who enter your realm…